NoahDavey/100-days-of-code/log/r1-log.md

 Worked on doing a binary search tree today.
 Was going well until I had to be able to sort it...
 Which is kind of the point.
 I think sleeping on the problem will help me with this one

 ### R1D25
+Was feeling in a more productive mood today but got derailed by not putting myself in a place where I couldn't be distracted.
+I should probably do this coding in my room where I can enter a flow state or at least approach it.
+Though was able to play around with some hover funcitonality in vscode plugins

 ### R1D26
 ### R1D27
 ### R1D28